 The Yurok Tribe shall, to the maximum extent practicable determined by the Tribe, engage on a government-to-government basis with agencies that have concurrent jurisdiction over properties or waters within the exterior boundaries of the Yurok Ancestral Territory.

-The Yuork Cannabis Task Force is comprised of Cultural staff, Planning Department Staff, Environmental Program Staff, Tribal Attorney staff, and others as needed.
+The Yuork Cannabis Task Force is comprised of Cultural staff, Planning Department Staff, Environmental Program Staff, Tribal Attorney staff, and TERO staff, and the Office of Self Governance, as well as others as needed.

-The Yurok Cannabis Task Force is currently reviewing Humboldt County applications and strongly encourages applicants within the boundaries of the Yurok Reservation, to apply for Retirement, Remediation, and Relocation (RRR) under the Commerical Medical Marijuana Land Use Ordinance with Humboldt County.
+The Yurok Cannabis Task Force is currently reviewing Humboldt County applications and strongly encourages applicants within the boundaries of the Yurok Reservation, to apply directly to the Yurok Tribe to initiate review of the Retirement, Remediation, and Relocation (RRR) under the Commerical Medical Marijuana Land Use Ordinance with Humboldt County.
 The process will require direct collaboration with the Yurok Tribe's process for Remediation.
 The application for the Yurok Tribe to make a determination in regards to the Humboldt County RRR permit, is linked.
 There will be no approvals for the RRR permit without the Yurok Tribe's engagement in this process.

 Yurok RRR Site Remediation Application